StevenM2002/CommunicationPlatform/assumptions.md

 - All users can join a public channel, but are not initially in it.
 - A global owner can join a channel regardless of whether it is public or private
 - When there are no channels matching, channels_listall_v1 and channels_list_v1 will return an empty list of in a dictionary of form {"channels": []}
-- Messages in a channel are given an increasing id starting from 0 as more messages are sent.
 - When there are no messages in a channel an InputError is raised
 - if handle is empty string as all non valid first and last name set handle to number starting from 0, 1, 2, ...
 - In both 'channel_join_v1' and 'channel_invite_v1', it is assumed that auth_user_id refers to a valid user